-Since there’s an overwhelming cacophony of dog accessories out on the market today, let’s take a closer look at the dilemma of collar versus harness: how to decide which is best for your dog.
+As the owner of a canine companion one thing is for sure; walks are part of everyday life and you may wonder which gear is best for keeping your dog close when you venture out into the world.
+Since there’s an overwhelming variety of dog accessories available, let’s take a closer look at the dilemma of collar versus harness: how to decide which is best for your dog.

 One or the Other: How About a Duo?

 Your final answer in the decision between a collar or harness doesn’t have to be one or the other.
 Many professional trainers use both products depending on comfort and convenience.

 Assess your dog’s needs and keep in mind that all dogs are different; choose the accessory that keeps your canine companion moving freely and happily.

 Here at Rocky Mountain Dog, we believe in being wild, being different, and joining in the adventure of life.
 Our durable dog collars are perfect everyday accessories inspired by the great outdoors and our all-terrain harness is the best adventure dog harness in the Rockies!
 Browse through our collection of all-weather collars to use on your next expedition today.
 Happy adventuring!